 This will take a little while, and you'll be given the option to continue into scenario mode, with the components you have selected.
 All references between the components will be included.

-In the scenario, all changes you do to components, references and tags will not affect the mainline.
+In the scenario, all changes you do to components, references, and tags will not affect the mainline.

 Manage what's in a Scenario

-In your scenario you'll see a sub-set of components from one or more workspaces.
+In your scenario, you'll see a sub-set of components from one or more workspaces.
 You will not see components that are not explicitly added to the scenario.
 This has the benefit that you have full control over what you're working with.
 The drawback is that you don't see related components that are outside your scenario.
 To get around this, there is a navigator section designated to show related components:

 This navigator section has two purposes:

-The related components section is not a tool to manipulate the visualisations.
+The related components section is not a tool to manipulate the visualizations.
 It does not respect filters and cannot be included in presentations.
 The related components are read-only, and cannot be changed from a scenario.

 What you see in the related section depends on your permissions in the workspaces outside the scenario.

 If you highlight one or more related components, they will be rendered in the Block Diagram.
-You can then choose to add the component either from the Related component section, or from the Block Diagram.
+You can then choose to add the component either from the Related component section or from the Block Diagram.
 When you have added something, there will be a short delay while the scenario reloads.